An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical IPM

 \subsection{Ergodicity of SFDEswID}

 We first collect some notation.
-To emphasize the initial value, we denote by $x^\xi(t)$ and $x^\xi_t$ the exact solution and the segment process of \eqref{ISFDE}, $x^{k,\xi}(t)$ and $x^{k,\xi}_t$ denote those of \eqref{TSFDE}.
-Denote $\BB_b(\CC_r)$ be the set of all bounded Borel measurable functionals on $\CC_r$ and $\CP(\CC_r)$ be the set of all probability measures on $(\CC_r, \BB(\CC_r))$.
+To emphasize dependence on the initial value, we denote by $x^\xi(t)$ and $x^\xi_t$ the exact solution and the segment process of \eqref{ISFDE}, $x^{k,\xi}(t)$ and $x^{k,\xi}_t$ denote those of \eqref{TSFDE}.
+Denote $\BB_b(\CC_r)$ as the set of all bounded Borel measurable functionals on $\CC_r$ and $\CP(\CC_r)$ be the set of all probability measures on $(\CC_r, \BB(\CC_r))$.
 Let

-which is a polish space (see \cite[Theorem 6.18]{V09}) under the $L^q$-Wasserstein distance
+which is a Polish space (see \cite[Theorem 6.18]{V09}) under the $L^q$-Wasserstein distance